nakst/teak/README.md

 ## Building

-If you haven't built the interpreter before, first run `gcc -o esh esh.c -pthread -ldl` (Linux/macOS) or `cl.exe esh.c` (Windows).
+If you haven't built the interpreter before, first run `gcc -o teak teak.c -pthread -ldl` (Linux/macOS) or `cl.exe teak.c` (Windows).

-Then run `./esh build.esh`.
-For a debug build, run `./esh build.esh debug=true`.
+Then run `./teak build.teak`.
+For a debug build, run `./teak build.teak debug=true`.
 (For Windows, don't include the `./` at the start of the commands.)

-Run `./esh build.esh runTests=true` to run all the tests.
+Run `./teak build.teak runTests=true` to run all the tests.

 ## Running examples

-For example, run `./esh examples/hello_world.esh`.
+For example, run `./teak examples/hello_world.teak`.

 ## Documentation

 The following files document and explain the language, its tooling and the included modules.

-- `examples/basic_usage.esh`: A script containing a whirlwind tour of the language's syntax.
+- `examples/basic_usage.teak`: A script containing a whirlwind tour of the language's syntax.
 - `help/Base Module.md`: Documentation for the base module.
 - `help/Engine.md`: Describes the command line arguments for the scripting engine.
 - `help/Creating Modules.md`: Describes how to make modules.